-Tips for Choosing the Best Whistleblower Attorney for Your Whistleblower Award or Whistleblower Retaliation Claim
+Tips for Choosing the Best Whistleblower Attorney for Your Whistleblower Reward or Whistleblower Retaliation Claim

 Moreover, the whistleblower award programs at the SEC, CFTC, IRS and DOJ each have distinct rules and procedures that dictate: (1) how to submit a tip; (2) the percentage of the whistleblower award or relator share; (3) how the agency will communicate with whistleblowers and their attorneys after submitting the tip; (4) whether the whistleblower can remain anonymous; and (5) how to appeal an award determination.

-For example, the rules and procedures for SEC whistleblowers are are vastly different than those for IRS whistleblowers.
-The SEC Whistleblower Program allows whistleblowers to report anonymously if represented by an attorney and offers whistleblowers an award of 10-30% of the total sanctions imposed as a result of their tip.
+For example, the rules and procedures for SEC whistleblowers are vastly different than those for IRS whistleblowers.
+The SEC Whistleblower Program allows whistleblowers to report anonymously if represented by an attorney and offers whistleblowers an award of 10 to 30 percent of the total sanctions collected as a result of their tip.
 An experienced SEC whistleblower lawyer can assist a whistleblower to leverage the SEC whistleblower rules effectively to potentially increase an award by millions of dollars.

-In contrast, the IRS Whistleblower Program does not allow whistleblowers to report anonymously and offers whistleblower awards of 15-30% of tax proceeds collected as a result of their tip.
-And the IRS Whistleblower Office has very limited communicate with whistleblowers, which has been a recent criticism of the program.
+In contrast, the IRS Whistleblower Program does not allow whistleblowers to report anonymously and offers whistleblower awards of 15 to 30 percent of tax proceeds collected as a result of their tip.
+And the IRS Whistleblower Office has very limited communications with whistleblowers.
 If the IRS denies an award, whistleblowers may file an appeal in the United States Tax Court within 30 days of the determination.

-In sum, it is critical to hire counsel with the knowledge and experience to maximize your likelihood of recovering a whistleblower award.
+In summary, it is critical to hire counsel with the knowledge and experience to maximize your likelihood of recovering a whistleblower award.
 Some aspects of our experience that set us apart include:

 - Matt Stock is a Certified Public Accountant, Certified Fraud Examiner and former KPMG external auditor.
-As an auditor, Mr. Stock developed an expertise in financial statement analysis, internal controls testing and fraud recognition, and he uses his auditing experience to help IRS, CFTC and SEC whistleblowers investigate and disclose complex financial frauds to the government.
-He is also lead author of SEC Whistleblower Program: Tips from SEC Whistleblower Attorneys to Maximize an SEC Whistleblower Award.
+As an auditor, Mr. Stock developed an expertise in financial statement analysis and internal controls testing and fraud recognition.
+He uses his auditing experience to help IRS, CFTC and SEC whistleblowers investigate and disclose complex financial frauds to the government and develop a roadmap for enforcement attorneys to take an enforcement action.
+Matt has been interviewed on CNBC, quoted extensively about whistleblower rewards in the media, and is the lead author of SEC Whistleblower Program: Tips from SEC Whistleblower Attorneys to Maximize an SEC Whistleblower Award.

-- Eric Bachman, Chair of the Firm’s Discrimination Practice, has substantial experience litigating precedent-setting employment cases.
+- Eric Bachman has substantial experience litigating precedent-setting employment cases.
 His wins include a $100 million settlement in a disparate impact Title VII class action and a $16 million class action settlement against a major grocery chain.
 Having served as Special Litigation Counsel in the Civil Rights Division of the Department of Justice and as lead or co-counsel in numerous jury trials, Bachman is trial-tested and ready to fight for you to obtain the relief that you deserve.

 Before hiring a whistleblower law firm, consider the law firm’s reputation and approach to customer service.
 This may include reviewing a whistleblower lawyer’s Avvo rating, Martindale Hubbell Peer Review rating, client testimonials, awards and other recognitions.
 Jason Zuckerman was recently awarded an Avvo Client Choice award based on client reviews.